 They renewed their vows twice, three years later in a church and then 18 years later, also on the same day.
 “We were inseparable.
 We were always holding hands, and every evening we would go down to the river.”

 Years of devotion and a shared passion for educating children passed, and Sidney became ill.
 “I stayed by his side all the while in St. Lukes Hospital.
 After 24 years, four months, eight days, and five hours of marriage, Sidney died in my arms.
 I told him he would be in my heart always, and that I would continue pursuing our goals in education.”

 “I wanted to do Shiva at Faculty House because they really listened to me and catered to my feelings.
 They asked me what I intended to express, and how I wanted to greet the guests.
 When I saw the room on the day, it was exactly what I wanted to see.”

 Instead of tables for 10 people, they had tables for two, four, and six, plus sofas around the room, so everyone could sit and talk.
 “On each table were pictures of Sidney.
 They put tables on the side with large covered serving trays, so if anyone felt like eating, they could do so.

 “They converted the space into a home.
-David Martin, the general manager of Faculty House, was constantly asking me, in a very gentle way, ‘Is there anything we can do?’
+The general manager of Faculty House was constantly asking me, in a very gentle way, ‘Is there anything we can do?’
 Everyone was so respectful.
-David was more like a rabbi, a priest, or a close relative in how sensitively he dealt with everyone.
+He was more like a rabbi, a priest, or a close relative in how sensitively he dealt with everyone.
 That made the Faculty House more special than any other place I could have been.